Know how to prepare pets for bushfire or flood emergencies

 Estimated reading time: 1 minute

-Australia has experienced bushfire and flood emergencies in recent years that led to significant loss of live, homes, and livelihoods.
+The country has experienced devastating weather emergencies and natural disasters in recent years, with bushfires, storms, and floods leading to significant loss of live, homes, and livelihoods.

-As a result, countless animals were killed after families were forced to flee their homes, leaving their pets behind.
+And, as a result, countless animals were killed after families were forced to flee their homes with little to no warning, leaving their pets behind.

 Sadly, many of the farm animals that were left to fend for themselves ended up drowning.